HEMUBEN/StarBucks/README.md

 # STARBUCKS- DASHBOARD
 Recommended Structure and Order
 1) STARBUCKS
+Headline
-Headline: "To inspire and nurture the human spirit — one person, one cup, and one neighborhood at a time".
+"To inspire and nurture the human spirit — one person, one cup, and one neighborhood at a time".
 Example:
 * Star Analytics: Global Starbucks Report Insights Dashboard A dynamic, interactive data visualization tool built to explore starbucks data worldwide-focusing on regional comparisons.